Political Science, BA

 Majors are required to complete a total of eleven courses, distributed as follows:

-- One course in American politics;
+- One course in American Politics AND/OR Public Policy;

-- One course in international relations;
+- One course in International Relations;

-- One course in political theory, which must be 251 OR 252
+- One course in Political Theory, which must be 251 OR 252;

 - Four additional courses in any area (electives).